 Social interactions = point-of-sale transactions

 So if brands have content and are acquiring first-party data, then what?
 How do they then use it to actually convert customers?
-The answer lies in social media, where brands can use first-party data they have uncovered and turn social media into a customer conversion tool.
+The answer lies in social media.

 “We integrate with a lot of social media listening platforms, so if you’re leaving reviews, if you’re sharing content, if you’re doing all these different things outside of the walled garden (generally the larger B2C brands are tracking that) then we inject that data just like it was a point-of-sale transaction.
 It can all go into a comprehensive real time profile for each customer, inclusive of the social interactions, vis-a-vis the brand,” said SessionM’s Reynolds.

 “Once customers are aware of your brand you want to get them to commit some sort of action, and social media effectively supports this deeper-funnel, customer acquisition tactic,” said House.
 “It really comes down to the fact that social media platforms have – arguably – more accurate and verifiable insight into real people and their interests than any other media.
 So the advertisements being served – if done correctly – often have a high degree of relevance to the person in question, which means more ad recall and engagement.”

 With first-party data, social is a great conversion tool

 Across multiple industries, the trend toward precision and predictive analytics is about getting data specifically about a person, not just a population.
 We see it in the way we get cars.
 Now transportation comes directly to us a la Uber and Lyft.
 We see it in the way we’re getting personalized care due to our own individual DNA.
 The way to engage with consumers is increasingly understanding them individually and personally.

 This is harder to capture with third-party data that estimates what populations of people will do.
 It was good for a while and still offers benefits.
 But it’s not enough.